top of page

 CONTINENT: North America

-Sauroposeidon is a sauropod dinosaur known from several incomplete specimens including a bone bed and fossilized trackways that have been found in the U.S. states of Oklahoma, Wyoming, and Texas.
-The vertebrae are extremely elongated, with the largest one having an overall length of 1.4 m, making it the longest sauropod neck vertebra on record.
-Sauroposeidon was probably able to raise its head up to 18 m above the ground, and it is estimated around 30 m in total length.
-The mass of Sauroposeidon is estimated at 40–60 t.
+Sauroposeidon is a sauropod dinosaur known from several specimens, including fossilized trackways in the United States.
+The largest known vertebra is 1.4 m long, making it the longest sauropod neck vertebra on record.
+Sauroposeidon was able to raise its head up to 18 m above the ground, and is estimated around 30 m in length, and 40–60 t in body mass.

 Sauroposeidon